 1. What is the minimum PSLE points score for entry to ACS (International)?

-To be considered for entry, students must obtain a minimum of 200 points and have been offered the Express stream by the MOE.
+To be considered for entry, students must obtain a maximum of AL20 points and have been offered the Express stream by the MOE.
 Please note that attaining the minimum score does not guarantee admission.
 Other factors such as suitability for an ACS (International) education are also considered.